patrick-mcgreal-dev/soft-elixir-log/src/markdown/dev-rendering.md

 ### Conclusion

-There are a myriad of ways to communicate between worker threads in the browser.
+There are myriad ways to communicate between worker threads in the browser.

 If both threads need read/write access to the same data, consider sharing memory with a SharedArrayBuffer.